nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-For provider systems that support fully structured dosage instructions a complete `Dosage` structure should be populated as per [guidance](accessrecord_structured_development_medication_guidance.html#populate-complete-dosage-structure-where-supported).
+For provider systems that support fully structured dosage instructions a complete `Dosage` structure should be populated as per [implementation guidance](accessrecord_structured_development_medication_guidance.html#medication-and-medical-device-interoperability).

 Where fully structured dosage instructions are not supported by provider systems `Dosage.text` and `Dosage.patientInstruction` should be populated as described below.
-All other elements that are part of the dosage datatype are optional, and may be populated in line with [ISN DAPB4013](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dapb4013-medicine-and-allergy-intolerance-data-transfer)
+All other elements that are part of the dosage datatype are optional, and may be populated in line with [ISN DAPB4013](https://digital.nhs.uk/data-and-information/information-standards/information-standards-and-data-collections-including-extractions/publications-and-notifications/standards-and-collections/dapb4013-medicine-and-allergy-intolerance-data-transfer).

 ### dosage.text ###